The many graded cellular bases of Hecke algebras: Quiver Cherednik algebras

-These semistandard tableaux have nothing whatsoever to do with the semistandard tableaux of \cite{DJM}.
-In \cref{comb} we shall see that they generalise the set of standard tableaux in a natural fashion.
+We now recall Webster's definition of the {\sf quiver} (or {\sf diagrammatic}) {\sf Cherednik algebra} $\algebra^\Bbbk_n(\sigma)$ for $n\in \mathbb{N}$ and $\sigma \in \weight$.
+We shall see that the representation theoretic structure of $\algebra^\Bbbk_n(\sigma)$ is {\em heavily dependent} on the charge $\sigma \in \weight$.
+This is in stark contrast with the structure of the (quiver) Hecke algebra which we have seen is dependent only on the modulo $e$ reduction: $( s_0, \dots , s_{\ell-1})\in(\ZZ/e\ZZ)^\ell$.
+In other words, the quiver Cherednik algebras {have the extra combinatorial information of \cref{sec1} baked into their definition}.
+In \cref{mainresults}, we shall apply the {many ``charged" Schur functors to these quiver Cherednik algebras} in order to obtain {many new presentations of the quiver Hecke algebra which encode the richer structures which cannot be detected using either the classical or KLR presentations}.
+We have written this section in the style of a self-contained beginner's guide to the diagrammatic theory and have included many examples.

-\begin{defn} We define a $\theta$-{\sf diagram} {of type} $G(\ell,1,n)$ to be a {\sf frame} $\mathbb{R}\times [0,1]$ with distinguished solid points on the northern and southern boundaries given by $\mathbf{I}_\mu$ and $\mathbf{I}_\lambda$ for some $\lambda,\mu \in \con \ell n$ and a collection of {\sf solid strands} each of which starts at a northern point and ends at a southern point.
+\begin{defn} We define a $\theta$-{\sf diagram} of rank $n\in \NN$ and type $(\mu,\la)$ to be a {\sf frame}, $\mathbb{R}\times [0,1]$, with $n$ distinguished solid points on the northern and southern boundaries given by $\mathbf{I}^\theta_\mu$ and $\mathbf{I}^\theta_\lambda$ for $\lambda,\mu \in \con \ell n$ and a collection of {\sf solid strands} each of which starts at a northern point and ends at a southern point.
 Each solid strand carries a residue, $i \in \ZZ/e\ZZ$, say (and we refer to this as a {\sf solid $i$-strand}).
 We further require that each solid strand has a mapping diffeomorphically to $[0,1]$ via the projection to the $y$-axis.
-Each solid strand is allowed to carry any number of dots.
-We draw $(i)$ a dashed line $1$ unit to the left of each solid strand, which we call a {\sf ghost $i$-strand} or $i$-{\sf ghost}; and $(ii)$ vertical red lines at $\theta_m \in \ZZ$ each of which carries a residue $\kappa_m$ for $1\leq m\leq \ell$ which we call a {\sf red $\kappa_m$-strand}.
-Finally, we require that there are no triple points or tangencies involving any combination of strands, ghosts or red lines and no dots lie on crossings.
-We consider these diagrams equivalent if they are related by an isotopy that avoids these tangencies, double points and dots on crossings. \end{defn}
+Each solid strand can carry a finite number of dots.
+We draw \begin{itemize} \item[$(i)$] a ``ghost $i$-strand" $1$ unit to the right of each solid $i$-strand and a a ``ghost dot" $1$ unit to the right of each solid dot; \item[$(ii)$] vertical red lines with $x$-coordinate $\theta_m -m/\ell \in \QQ$ each of which carries a residue $ {s}_m\in \ZZ/e\ZZ$ for $1\leq m\leq \ell$ which we call a {\sf red $s_m$-strand}. \end{itemize} Finally, we require that there are no triple points or tangencies involving any combination of strands, ghosts or red lines and no dots lie on crossings.
+We consider these diagrams {\sf equivalent} if they are related by an isotopy that avoids these tangencies, double points and dots on crossings. \end{defn}